 Spouses, civil partners and cohabitants

-If you are entitled to Free Travel and you are married, in a civil partnership or cohabiting, your partner travel with you for free.
+If you are entitled to Free Travel and you are married, in a civil partnership or cohabiting, your partner may be able to travel with you for free.

 Your spouse, civil partner or cohabitant cannot travel with you for free, if you are under age 66 and getting Free Travel because you are: